jongminkimlab/Protocol/Molbio_Genotyping.md

 |9.
 Finish| 	12|	∞	|n/a|

 8. Perform agarose gel electrophoresis to check PCR products
+    > 1.5% gel is okay for most applications

 <i>to be written (qPCR based genotyping protocol)</i>